koizachek/koizachek/README.md

-- Hello, there, I am Diana, a PhD Student in Information Systems</br>
+- Hi.
+I am Diana, a PhD Student in Information Systems</br>
 - Researching Agentic AI Implementation for Human Skill Acquisition and Learning Systems</br>
 - Interested in GenAI in Interaction Design</br>
 - In the end of the day, everyone wants you to build a RAG bot.